The red-colored rock horn of Boston Peak juts out of a cloud bank

 Boston Peak From Sahale Peak

-Despite my ill feelings about attempting Boston in less-than-ideal conditions, we continued down slippery rock slabs to the Boston–Sahale saddle, then up snow-covered scree to a ridge notch.
+Despite my hesitation about attempting Boston in less-than-ideal conditions, we continued down slippery rock slabs to the Boston–Sahale saddle, then up snow-covered scree to a ridge notch.
 Thankfully, the southeast face was substantially bare, so we traversed downward across this face on exposed Class 2 ledges to an upper arm of the Boston Glacier.

 Visibility came and went with the ebb and flow of clouds arriving from the north.
 This gave us trouble both negotiating crevasses on the glacier and selecting a suitable route up the summit block.
 After two false starts, first near the middle of the glacier arm and then at the top, we decided to try a lower—but still questionable—gully feature on the east face.